 To view a map of latest earthquakes or report a felt earthquake, check the Real-time Earthquake Map.
-Make sure you're Control Panel settings are allowing you to see earthquakes of all magnitudes
+Make sure your Control Panel settings are allowing you to see earthquakes of all magnitudes.

 No. Of more than 150,000 Class II injection wells in the United States, roughly 40,000 are waste fluid disposal wells for oil and gas operations.

 How are earthquakes recorded?
 How are earthquakes measured?
 How is the magnitude of an earthquake determined?